-The properties of \cocos that we use for the theoretical analysis in Section~\ref{sec:trifly:analysis} are stated in Lemma~\ref{lemma:trifly:property}. \begin{lem}[ ] Algorithm~\ref{alg:cocos} has the following properties: \begin{enumerate} \item[P1] {\bf Limited redundancy in storage:} Each edge is stored in at most two workers. \item[P2] {\bf No redundancy in computation:} Each triangle is counted by at most one worker. \item[P3] {\bf No definitely missing triangles:} Each triangle is counted with non-zero probability. \end{enumerate} \end{lem} \begin{proof} First, we prove P1.
+\begin{proof} First, we prove P1.
 Each edge $\pair$ can be stored in a worker only when case \assign happens.
 Since case \assign happens in at most two workers (i.e., the $f(u)$-th worker and the $f(v)$-th worker), $\pair$ can be stored in at most two workers.
-Then, we prove P2 and P3 by showing that, for each triangle, there exists exactly one worker that counts it with non-zero probability.
+Then, we prove P2 and P3 by showing that, for each triangle, there exists exactly one worker that receives all three edges composing the triangle and with non-zero probability stores both the first and second edges when the last edge arrives.
 Consider a triangle $\triple$ and assume $\pair$ is the last edge (i.e., $\tvw<\tuv$ and $\twu<\tuv$) without loss of generality.
-If $f(u)=f(v)$ (case \lucky), all the workers except the $f(u)(=f(v))$-th worker cannot count $\triple$ since $\pair$ is sent only to the $f(u)$-th worker.
-Since the $f(u)(=f(v))$-th worker stores $\vw$ and $\wu$ with non-zero probability (case \assign happens for both edges), it counts $\triple$ with non-zero probability.
+If $f(u)=f(v)$ (case \lucky), none of the workers --- except the $f(u)(=f(v))$-th worker --- can satisfies the condition since $\pair$ is sent only to the $f(u)$-th worker.
+The $f(u)(=f(v))$-th worker also stores both $\vw$ and $\wu$ with non-zero probability (case \assign happens for both edges).